 The level of evidence, an indicator of reliability evaluation of TSC, was evaluated as 1a, the highest level of CEBM (Centre for Evidence-based Medicine) classification by the University of Oxford.
 The full text of the TSC research was made public on the link of the United States National Library of Medicine in June 2020.

-TSC works by repeatedly stimulating the cells inside the ear in hopes of promoting and supporting the neural pathways necessary for sound to reach the parts of the brain where they can then be processed and recognized as sound.
+TSC works by repeatedly stimulating the hair cells inside the ear at their descending threshold levels in hopes of promoting and supporting the neural pathways necessary for sound to travel to the brain.

-Translation: Threshold Sound Conditioning works by stimulating the cells to the point where they begin to activate and become more efficient in sending sounds to the brain.
+Translation: Threshold Sound Conditioning works by stimulating the cells at just below the audible level to build up enough stimulation to activate them.
+As they activate and connect to nearby cells, these connections become stronger and more efficient in sending sounds to the brain so that you can recognize them as meaningful sounds.

 You can learn more about how AudioCardio uses the science of sound, the concept of neuroplasticity, and Threshold Sound Conditioning to support individuals with hearing issues in our post here.